near/NEPs/specs/Standards/Tokens/NonFungibleToken.md

 This token should allow the following:

-- Initialize contract once.
-The given total supply will be owned by the given account ID.
 - Get the total supply of created tokens per contract.
 - Transfer a token to a new owner.
-- Grant access to all token to a third party.
+- Grant access to all tokens to a third party.
   - A third party account ID will be able to transfer the tokens that they have access to
-- Get current balance for a given account ID.
 - Transfer tokens from one user to another.
+- Get current number of tokens for a given account ID.
+(Not in template).
+- Initialize contract once.
+The given total supply will be owned by the given account ID.
+(Not in template).

 There are a few concepts in the scenarios above: